raunakkk21/Keywords/README.md

 - Manage two virtualization technologies: KVM(Kernal based VM) for virtual machines and LXC(Linux containers) for containers
 - Manage virtual server (VPS) technology with the Linux OpenVZ and KVM technologies
 - Install different operating systems on a single computer or a cluster built by grouping computers together
-49. **XEN** - Xen is an open-source  hypervisor that allows multiple virtual machines to run on a single physical computer virtual machines.Xen is a Type 1 or bare-metal hypervisor.
+49. **XEN** - Xen is an open-source  hypervisor that allows multiple virtual machines to run on a single physical computer.Xen is a Type 1 or bare-metal hypervisor.
 It runs directly on the system hardware, inserting a virtualization layer between the hardware and the virtual machines.
 This allows Xen to dynamically allocate logical computing resources to any guest operating system.
 - Xen is used by some of the largest hyperscale clouds, including:
   - Amazon Web Service
   - Tencent